Thursday, 20 March 2008

 We left Damascus with a glorious tailwind pushing us along — the kind of wind that makes you feel like a cycling champion.
 But as winds often do, it changed its mind.
 The tailwind became a crosswind, and the crosswind became a howling, bike-toppling menace.
 At one point, it blew me clean off the road and into a ditch.
 I climbed out, dusty and furious, only to be blown off again a short while later.
 By the third incident, I lost my temper entirely and shouted abuse at Ernest, who seemed blissfully unaware of the meteorological violence unfolding around us.

 Mercifully, we found shelter at a roadside restaurant.
 The owner, a kind man with a calmness I envied, offered us floor space above the restaurant for the night.
-I accepted gratefully, relieved to be out of the wind and off the ground — preferably not in a ditch.
+I accepted gratefully, relieved to be out of the wind and off the ground.

 The next morning dawned calm and clear, as if the wind had simply needed to get something off its chest.
 We cycled the 95 kilometres to Homs in relative peace.
 At a breakfast stop, a kind Samaritan invited us to join him for a meal.
 What began as a simple invitation turned into a feast — hummus, olives, cheese, pastries, and enough food to fuel a small army.
 We left with full stomachs and renewed energy.